status-im/status-web/apps/website/docs/your-profile-and-preferences/view-your-profile-as-someone-else.md

     1. In the **Profile** content area, select **Preview**.

 :::tip
-If you want to make any changes, check out [View and edit your Status profile][view-and-edit-your-status-profile].
+If you want to make any changes, check out [View and edit your Status profile](./view-and-edit-your-status-profile.md).
 :::